 Who we are

-Trees for Cities is an independent charity which inspires people to plant and love trees worldwide.
-Established in 1993, Trees for Cities creates social cohesion and beautifies our cities through tree planting, community-led design, education and training initiatives in urban areas that need it most.
+Trees for Cities is an independent charity, which inspires people to plant and love trees worldwide.
+Set up as Trees for London in 1993, Trees for Cities’ aim is to create social cohesion and beautify our cities through tree planting, community-led design, education and training initiatives in urban areas that need it most.

 Leslie Bacon, Melvin Benn, Dame Hilary Blume, Jeremy Coller, Chris Collins, Sir John Egan, Neil Fox, Leo Hambro, Richard Hammond, Simon Jenkins, Alistair McGowan, Jamie Oliver, Richard Rogers, Lord Sheppard of Didgemere, Jon Snow and Sophie Warre.